 You’re reaching out to a consultant for advice and guidance.
 If you ask an expert for ways to solve your problems, you want them to confidently provide you with solutions.
 That way, you don’t feel unsure about following their suggestions.

-Hiring someone who’s inspired by your nonprofit means that your consultant will work hard to help you succeed.
+Hiring someone who’s interested in your nonprofit means that your consultant will work hard to help you succeed.
 Plus, you’ll feel more comfortable working with someone that’s excited about your cause.

 These are just some of the characteristics and skills that you should look for in a fundraising consultant.
-You can add to the list if there is something else you’re looking for.
+You can add other characteristics to the list if they’re important to your nonprofit.

 The last point: Finding a compatible consultant is critical if you want to receive a return on your investment.
-If you have an advisor that feels a par to your nonprofit family, you’ll be able to communicate better with each other.
+If you have an advisor that feels on par with your nonprofit family, you’ll be able to communicate better with each other.
 Plus, the consultant will work hard to make sure you’re happy.

 Tip #5: Give your consultant the full picture.

 When you hire a fundraising consultant, it’s not only important to convey your needs, but it’s also important to explain everything fully so that your consultant is aware of any concerns or problems.

-While telling your consultant about your fundraising problems may seem a little scary, it’s important that your advisor knows the good and the not so great to fully evaluate your needs.
+While telling your consultant about your fundraising problems may seem intimidating, it’s important that your advisor knows the good and the not-so-great to fully evaluate your needs.

 The last thing you want is for a consultant to spend time crafting a plan and then have to rework it because he or she didn’t have a complete understanding of your organization.